HISTORICAL FUND OF THE LIBRARY OFETSAB

 The title of the work contains the neologism "Phonurgia", composed of the Greek words φovή (sound) and ỏpγή (work, energy).
 Written in Latin, its subtitle translates as "new mode of sound production", recognizing towards the end of the book "phonurgia as facultas mirabilium by sonos operatrix", Which means" the ability to cause the wonderful by means of sounds. " For Kircher, sound was not simply a physical phenomenon, but something that was deeply connected to human nature.

-Kircher's works express the baroque vision of the "wonderful world", from machinist inventions that show a happy synthesis between science and magic: to surprise, to convince people of improbable things and, finally, to explain the arcane that lies between hermeticism and the exact sciences.
-His artifacts, gathered in a museum named after their author, could hardly be included in a genealogy of experimental science, but they nevertheless illuminated the futurgenerations of artists and architects, from the spirit of illustration to the surrealism of the twentieth century.
+Kircher's works express the baroque vision of the "wonderful world", from machinist inventions that manifest a happy synthesis between science and magic: to surprise, to convince people of improbable things and, finally, to explain the arcane that lies between hermeticism and the exact sciences.
+His artefacts, gathered in a museum that bears the name of their author, could hardly be included in a genealogy of experimental science, but nevertheless enlightened future generations of artists and architects, from the spirit of illustration until the surrealism of the 20th century.

 Source: Tronchin, Lamberto.
 Athanasius Kircher's New Phonurgia: The marvelous world of sound during the 17th Century, Acoustics Today, January 2009.